jonathan1440/RPDB/README.md

 # RPDB
 A relational database using python and json

-I don't know much about databases, so this may be better described as a relational interpreter.
+This may actually be better described as a relational interpreter.

 ## Brief example
 This is explaied below in **Conceptual overview**